 Today’s dynamic and globalized world requires new competencies.
 At the same time, many industries face serious skills shortages, especially in the areas of information technology and digitalization.
-Employee development is vital to maintaining and improving the skills of our workforce and the quality of our products.
-This is especially true for a technology-driven company like dormakaba.
+To address this challenge, it is crucial to focus on employee development, as it is vital to maintaining and improving the skills of our workforce and the quality of our products.
 We want to offer careers instead of jobs and to prepare our employees for the fast-changing world.
-This improves their motivation, performance on the job and increases their long-term employability.
+This improves their motivation and performance on the job and increases their long-term employability.
 We will continue to invest in the development of both our employees and business leaders.

-Training and education are key to our business success.
-We consider a skilled workforce integral to creating customer satisfaction and critical to driving employee engagement.
-Overall, by developing our employees we aim to provide the dormakaba workforce with the skills they require to safely and efficiently perform their tasks and support their career advancement, while reducing employee turnover.
 We offer various training and development programs for our employees.
-While we apply some of these programs on a consistent global basis – particularly leadership development, others are developed at the segment or country level to serve local needs.
+While we apply some of these programs on a consistent global basis – particularly leadership development – others are developed at the regional or country level to serve local needs.

-To provide staff with the competencies they require to safely and efficiently perform their tasks and to support their career advancement, dormakaba focuses on three areas:
+Our goal is to increase average training hours to 20 hours per employee per year by 2027 (baseline 13 hours/FTE in FY 20/21).
+To provide our staff with the competencies they require to perform their tasks safely and efficiently, and to support their career advancement, dormakaba focuses on three areas: